Persuasion (novel): Plot

 Admiral Croft and his wife arrive in Bath with the news that Louisa is engaged to Captain Benwick.
-Wentworth travels to Bath, where his jealousy is piqued by seeing William trying to court Anne.
-Captain Wentworth and Anne renew their acquaintance.
-Anne visits Mrs Smith, an old school friend, who is now a widow living in Bath under strained circumstances.
-From her, Anne discovers that beneath William's charming veneer, he is a cold, calculating opportunist who led Mrs Smith's late husband into debt.
-As executor to her husband's will, William has done nothing to improve Mrs Smith's situation.
-Although Mrs Smith believes that William is genuinely attracted to Anne, she feels that his primary aim is to prevent Mrs Clay from marrying Sir Walter, as a new marriage might mean a new son, displacing him as heir to Kellynch Hall.
+Wentworth travels to Bath, where his jealousy is piqued by seeing William courting Anne.
+Anne visits Mrs Smith, an old school friend, who is now a widow living in Bath under straitened circumstances, and in the early days of recovery from serious illness.
+From her, Anne discovers that she was the person who spoke fondly of her to her former friend, William Elliott.
+She reveals that beneath William's charming veneer is a cold, calculating opportunist who led Mrs Smith's late husband into debt.
+He had frequently obtained money from the good-natured but easily manipulated Mr Smith before William's marriage to a very wealthy woman, who has since died.
+However, when Mr Smith became ill, William made no attempt to aid his friend.
+Named as the executor to Mr Smith's will before the Smiths learned that William was no true friend, William has done nothing to help Mrs Smith.
+She needs someone to act for her in regards to a property of her husband's, which she is too ill to deal with herself, and too poor to employ someone to do it for her.
+She asked William to act for her, but he made it clear he had no intention of doing anything.
+Although Mrs Smith believes that William is genuinely attracted to Anne, she feels that his initial aim was to prevent Mrs Clay from marrying Sir Walter — rumours abound in Bath that this is Mrs Clay's aim, along with astonishment that Elizabeth does not realise this — as a new marriage might mean a son for Sir Walter, displacing William as heir to Kellynch Hall.
+The discovery that the young lady he had admired in Lyme is his cousin Anne is a wonderful bonus for William.

 The Musgroves visit Bath to purchase wedding clothes for Louisa and Henrietta, both soon to marry.
 Captains Wentworth and Harville encounter them and Anne at the Musgroves' hotel in Bath, where Wentworth overhears Anne and Harville discussing the relative faithfulness of men and women in love.
 Deeply moved by what Anne says about women not giving up their feelings of love even when all hope is lost, Wentworth writes her a note declaring his feelings for her.
-Outside the hotel, Anne and Wentworth reconcile, affirm their love for each other, and renew their engagement.
-William leaves Bath; Mrs Clay soon follows him and becomes his mistress, making it more likely that he will inherit Kellynch Hall.
-Lady Russell admits she was wrong about Wentworth and befriends the new couple.
-Once Anne and Wentworth have married, Wentworth helps Mrs Smith recover the remaining assets that William had kept from her.
+Outside the hotel, Anne and Wentworth reconcile, reaffirm their love for each other, and renew their engagement.
+Lady Russell admits she was wrong about Wentworth and endorses the engagement.
+William leaves Bath; Mrs Clay soon follows him and becomes his mistress, making it more likely that he will inherit Kellynch Hall as the danger of her marrying Sir Walter has passed.
+Once Anne and Wentworth have married, Wentworth helps Mrs Smith recover her remaining assets.
 Anne settles into her new life as the wife of a Navy captain.